-Social media marketing and the analytics that monitor it have proved useful tools for marketers seeking to implement a wide-reaching and fast-paced strategy.
-Now accepted as a central tenet in a marketer’s arsenal, gone are the days when social media was optional or indeed at times even unnecessary when engaging with specific demographics.
+Social media marketing and the analytics that monitor it have proved useful tools for marketers.
+It’s great for brands seeking to implement a wide-reaching and fast-paced strategy.
+Now accepted as a central tenet in a marketer’s arsenal, gone are the days when social media was optional.
+Social is now vital when engaging with specific demographics.

-Yet although many brands now have strong social media marketing strategies, how many have a comprehensive approach for tackling “dark social”?
-The answer, it seems, is very few.
-This week we’re exploring what is dark social, why it matters to marketers, and what steps can be taken to overcome its challenges.
+Many brands now have strong social media marketing strategies, but few have a comprehensive approach for tackling dark social.
+This week we’re exploring what is dark social.
+We explain why it matters to marketers and what steps can be taken to overcome its challenges.

 What is dark social?

-First coined by Alexis Madrigal, senior editor at US magazine The Atlantic, the term dark social is in fact less sinister than it sounds.
-Writing back in 2012, Madrigal argued that most commentators tend to treat the history of the internet as though it can be divided into two distinct phases: the pre-social phase and the social phase, the latter being kick-started by the likes of MySpace, Facebook and Twitter in the early 2000s.
+You need to know what dark social actually is before you can hope to master it.
+The term was first coined by Alexis Madrigal, senior editor at US magazine The Atlantic.
+Dark social is in fact less sinister than it sounds.
+Writing back in 2012, Madrigal argued that most commentators tend to treat the history of the internet as though it can be divided into two distinct phases: the pre-social phase and the social phase.
+The latter being kick-started by the likes of MySpace, Facebook and Twitter in the early 2000s.

-Madrigal suggested that this approach has led directly to the presumption among marketers that channels such as email and private messenger apps, many of which existed before the dawn of Facebook, do not count as social media.
-Closely linked to this is the fact that, when a link is shared via email or messenger apps, referrer data about where this traffic originated from is unavailable to social media analysts.
+Madrigal suggested that this approach has led directly to a harmful presumption among marketers.
+They think that channels such as email and private messenger apps do not count as social media.
+Just because they predate Facebook, does not mean they’re unimportant.
+When a link is shared via email or messenger apps, referrer data about where this traffic originated from is unavailable to social media analysts.

-Madrigal brought this problem into the limelight, emphasising ‘this means that this vast trove of social traffic is essentially invisible to most analytics programs.’
-It is this invisibility which is central to the term “dark social”, since it remains unmonitored and untapped by swathes of organisations who have otherwise comprehensive social strategies.
+Madrigal brought this problem into the limelight.
+They emphasised ‘that this vast trove of social traffic is essentially invisible to most analytics programs.’
+It is this invisibility which is central to the term dark social.
+It remains unmonitored and untapped by swathes of organisations who have otherwise comprehensive social strategies.